 Externally driven (e.g., Forex shocks, Bank Rates)

 In 2015 when the Swiss National Bank stopped trying to cap the Swiss Franc exchange rate to the Euro the Franc jumped 19% (180 sigma) essentially instantaneously relative to the Euro.
 The British Pound dropped 8.1% (15 sigma) in the confusion after the Brexit vote.
 The everyday volatility of foreign exchange rates or an overnight interbank lending rate is clearly not a good predictor of the macroeconomic forces that ultimately drive those rates.
 It’s like trying to use daily vibration levels in a car to predict the g-forces experienced in an auto accident.

 Low Liquidity Metrics (e.g., VIX, PE ratios)

 The CBOE’s VIX index is fertile ground for producing high-sigma events.
 Prognosticators pore over single and multiple-day increases looking and often finding high-sigma events useful for supporting their oft-repeated contention that the system is about to collapse.
 Not only does the VIX spike up frequently, it often collapses after emotions subside—offering even more high-sigma events to work with.

-A key characteristic of the VIX is that unlike stocks or currencies it impossible to invest in it directly.
-The best you can do to follow the VIX is trade large quantities of SPX options spread over dozens, or even hundreds of strike prices.
+A key characteristic of the VIX is that unlike stocks or currencies, it is impossible to invest in it directly.
+The best you can do to follow the VIX is trade large quantities of SPX options spread over dozens or even hundreds of strike prices.
 Things are further complicated by the fact that the VIX is calculated using mid prices, halfway between ask and bid prices, but real trades aren’t constrained to trade at that point.
 Especially during times of market stress buyers must pay significantly more, and sellers get significantly less than the midpoint price.

 Because there’s not an easy way to hedge or monetize it, the VIX acts like a market with low liquidity.
 High demand during fearful times (usually for S&P 500 puts) rapidly drives up the index, and when the crisis has passed it collapses.